Are you wondering if your school is green?

 Dinner organized for all the groups in a local restaurant.

-Tuesday morning.
-9:30 meeting on the terrace of Villa Gabriella.
 First outdoor ice breaking game to get to know each other and create a good working climate.

 Division in small groups and start of the indoors or outdoor sessions with the JUMP trainer.

 Introduction to Module 1: EU Policies and Trends in Education.Focus on Ecological/environmental education.
-Terms and definitions.
+Terms and definitions

 13:00 – 15:00 lunch break and free time

-Tuesday: 09:30 – 13:00 lesson.
 Module 2: Outdoor, ecology, and environmental education, differences and similarities.

 Module 3: ECO-SCHOOL, a concept, a structure, what do we mean?
 The networks.